 one big web server machine.

 Understand the temporal patterns of use load.
-How, across time,
+How, across time, does the

 use load for your application vary or is it likely to vary?
 Does it get a